Valuing your property

 - you receive a local authority grant towards the cost of the adaption work or, in the absence of a grant, you received approval from Revenue for the relief.

 The person with a disability who occupies the adapted property does not have to be the owner of the property.

 To claim relief for an adapted property, you should complete Form LPT6A and submit it to Revenue for approval.

 A full exemption is available for properties that have been constructed, acquired or adapted for a person who is permanently and totally incapacitated.
-For more information on this exemption, please see the Properties brought or adapted or built for use by incapacitated persons page.
+For more information on this exemption, please see Properties purchased or adapted or built for use by incapacitated persons.